openstack/ironic/doc/source/admin/firmware-updates.rst

        '[{"interface": "firmware", "step": "update", "args": {"settings":[{"component": "bios", "url":"http://192.168.0.8:8080/bios.bin"}]}}]'

 .. note::
-   For Dell machines you must extract the firmimgFIT.d9 from the iDRAC.exe This can be done using the command ``7za e iDRAC_<VERSION>.exe``.
+   For Dell machines, you must extract the firmimgFIT.d9 from the iDRAC.exe This can be done using the command ``7za e iDRAC_<VERSION>.exe``.

 .. note::